Sign Up To Visit With A Host Family

 When will I know where my child is going?

-After your child’s application is completed, we will register your child for a Friendly Towns experience.
+After your child’s application is completed, we will register your child for their Friendly Towns experience.
 A Fresh Air Fund staff member will contact you to provide host family options and to get your final approval.
 You will be provided with host names, address, phone number, pets, family activities and other important information.
-Confirmation letters are sent from mid-March through early August.

 How will my child travel to their Friendly Town?